ajfisher/jsiot-explorer/3_sensors/light/README.md

 node 3_sensors/light/light.js
 ```

-Once you run the code you should be able to open up [http://localhost:8000](http://localhost:8000)
+Once you run the code you should be able to open up [http://localhost:8001](http://localhost:8001)
 and watch your light sensor provide data.
 It operates in the range 0-1023 so
 see how different levels of light affect that.

+## Going further

+From here you can do all sorts of things:

+* Use this data to determine when it is sunny or shady
+* Log the data to a database over the course of the day
+* Build a robot that is afraid of or loves the light